-In this chapter you will learn what the JBoss Enterprise SOA Platform is and how you can configure it to use for your ESB projects.
+In this chapter you will know what is JBoss Enterprise SOA Platform and how you can configure it to use for your ESB projects.

 JBoss Enterprise SOA Platform delivers a flexible, standards-based platform to integrate applications, SOA services, business events and automate business processes.
 The SOA Platform integrates specific versions of JBoss ESB, jBPM, Drools and the JBoss Enterprise Application Platform that are certified to work together in a single supported enterprise distribution.